 The best way to attract wild birds to your yard, as you may know, is to put out bird feeders filled with bird seed.
 However if you don’t want bird feeders in your yard for whatever reason but still want to enjoy wild birds, there is hope!
 So here’s a couple of tips on how to attract birds without a feeder.

 Some birds don’t really eat at feeders anyway and prefer worms and insects, such as robins, and you may see these types of birds in your yards already.
 To attract more of these birds you can put out some dried mealworms in a dish or scatter on the ground.
-If you want to attract a wide variety of birds into your yard though, you are going to have to entice them with seed.
+If you want to attract a wide variety of birds into your yard, you are going to have to entice them with food and a water source.
 Bird seed is inexpensive though and doesn’t have to be placed in a standard bird feeder to attract many different types of birds to your yard.

 We get our bird seed from Chewy.com (also all of our cat food) and they have been great in every way.
 You can sign up for autoship and get recurring deliveries of your pet food, even bird seed!
 Order from Chewy.com and find out why everyone loves them!